 FEES PAYABLE BY INSTITUTIONS AUTHORISED UNDER THE FINANCIAL INSTITUTIONS ACT 1994 (Article 3(4) and L.N.
-217 of 2003, as amended by LN 425/2007, LN 353 of 2008 and LN 10 of 2014)
+217 of 2003, as amended by LN 425/2007)

 Fees outlined under this Appendix are not refundable.
 Any charges relating to the electronic transfer of funds in settlement of the under-mentioned fees shall be incurred by the applicant and/or licence holder.